pydio/pydio-doc-howto/red_hat_storage.md

 + Command line > Command-line Active : Yes

 ### Next nodes deployment
-Once you’re setup with your configuration on the first AjaXplorer instance, you will be able to run the script on the other nodes, and configurations will be automatically imported from the “master”.
-At the end of the installation, you should be notified that AjaXplorer configurations were correctly detected on the gluster volume, and check that everything is indded running as expected by accessing the new node web server : http://new_node_IP/ajaxplorer/
+Once you’re setup with your configuration on the first Pydio instance, you will be able to run the script on the other nodes, and configurations will be automatically imported from the “master”.
+At the end of the installation, you should be notified that Pydio configurations were correctly detected on the gluster volume, and check that everything is indded running as expected by accessing the new node web server : http://new_node_IP/ajaxplorer/

 ## Installing the Load Balancer
 On the Proxy node, simply download and execute the rhs-haproxy.sh script: